 Baden-Baden holds a special place in the long story of Berlioz’s relations with Germany: no other German city was visited by him with such frequency.
 In the decade from 1853 to 1863 he went to Baden-Baden no less than nine times, returning there every year from 1856 onwards.
 Yet the start of his association with Baden-Baden also came relatively late in his travels: it was a decade after he had launched the first of a series of major musical trips which took him eventually to many parts of Germany, then to Austria, Hungary, Bohemia, Russia, and England.

 The association could have started earlier, but was postponed accidentally for health reasons.
 Early in 1844 Berlioz mentioned casually to his friend Ludwig Schlösser in Darmstadt a project for the summer: ‘It is not impossible that I may see you again this summer; plans for a grand musical event are afoot here, which might bring me to Baden-Baden… and so… we shall go once more to drink milk on your mountain’ (Correspondance Générale no. 881, 28 January; hereafter CG for short).
 Three months later he wrote again to Schlösser: ‘The business with Bénazet is settled.
 The festival-concert in Baden-Baden will take place in the second half of August, and so we shall be able to see each other before or after this musical ceremony’ (CG no. 895 [see vol. VIII]; 20 April).
 The projected concert is mentioned as a certainty in subsequent letters to his family (CG nos.
-902, 919, 920; 19 May, 19 and 24 August).
+902, 919, 920; 19 May, 19 and 24 August), and is obliquely alluded to in a feuilleton in the Journal des Débats, the first mention of Bénazet there (26 May 1844).
 But everything fell through at the last minute: exhausted by the preparations for a great concert he gave in Paris for the Festival of Industry on 1 August Berlioz was advised by his friend the doctor Amussat to rest, and went to spend several weeks in Nice.
 There is at this point a sudden break in the composer’s correspondence which only resumes in mid-October when Berlioz was back in Paris.
 It would be another nine years before he was invited again to Baden-Baden.